yjp20/prism/docs/guides/03-validation-proxy.md

 ### End-to-End Contract Testing

-Before the design-first workflow, folks would often slap together their own API descriptions, often by hand, and often just eyeballing it for correctness.
+Before the design-first workflow, folks would often slap together their own API descriptions, often by hand, and often just eyeball it for correctness.
 Various tools came and went for trying to test the correctness of their API decription documents, but they were often awkward flaky test-suites that people ended just turning off.
 Adding contract testing to existing test-suites is now easy with Prism.

 Teams with existing end-to-end test-suites can drop Prism into this testing environment, and change some environment variables (or service catalog) to point to Prism Proxy.
 Each time API A talks to API B, or B to C, it will be going via C, so if any of the APIs make an invalid request the whole test suite can blow up.